Managing noise from aircraft

 All Canadian aircraft must be fully compliant with rigorous international standards administered by the ICAO.
 The ICAO noise standards were inserted into the Canadian Aviation Regulations.

-Transport Canada ensures compliance with the noise standards through the aircraft certification process.
+We ensure compliance with the noise standards through the aircraft certification process.
 The airworthiness assessment included in this process requires aircraft to meet these noise standards.

 Transport Canada and the aviation industry cooperate in reducing aircraft noise by changing aircraft operational procedures.
 This involves adding aircraft operating restrictions and noise abatement procedures.